By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Last year I commissioned Alice Chance, a young composer based in Sydney.
 Dan Riley is a member of the choir who also writes a lot of music for us.
 This year we commissioned Brooke Shelley, she’s also based in Sydney.
 Next year we’re commissioning an American composer to tie in with the American tour.
 In 2021 we will be performing a piece by Sarah Thompson.
 And in the meantime, anyone who wants to send me a piece, we’re always looking to perform new works!

-I don’t want to sound evangelical, but as a recent immigrant, I really like being in Australia and I think it’s important to we promote Australian culture.
+I don’t want to sound evangelical, but as a recent immigrant, I really like being in Australia and I think it’s important that we promote Australian music.
 Every CD I’ve done with Trinity has featured contemporary Australian music alongside other music.
 I want to program contemporary Australian music against the best music of other genres.

 I hate the word vision, but what would you love to see Trinity choir do in the next few years?

 One of the sticking points is the fact that we are a church choir.
 People don’t want to go to church anymore.
 It’s trying to persuade people to come to this particular liturgy, which just involves sitting quietly for half an hour with their eyes closed listening to beautiful worlds and music.
 A kind of meditation, really.
 That’s not to downplay the religious side of it, but I think you can get what you want out of it.

 A lot of people avoid it because they think they won’t get anything from it.
 But I think these liturgies have a lot to offer everyone.
 They’re increasingly popular in the UK, some people describe it as a sort of ‘mind yoga’.
 I know a lot of atheists who go to Evansong!